 Pankaj Agrrawal, Ph.D.

 In 2012, he developed and released the ReturnFinder ( Total Returns Stocks Dividends) App via Apple’s App store.
 The app, which has been downloaded in more than 30 countries, rectifies the performance ranking problem and provides Total Return charts on over 20,000 stocks, ETFs, and indexes globally.
-His research has been referenced in German, Swiss, and Taiwanese Journals and on the Frankfurt-DAX stock exchange website.
+His research has also been referenced on the Frankfurt-DAX stock exchange website.
 His biographical profile is included in Marquis Who’s Who in Finance and Industry.
 In 2006 he was elected to the membership of the CQA (Chicago Quantitative Alliance).
 He is an active reviewer of many peer-reviewed journals including the European Journal of Finance.

 In 2013, he was listed on Yahoo!
 Finance in an article by ETFdb.com on “17 ETF Friendly Professors” and referenced in this University of Maine press release.
 Among those also on the list are Nobel Prize winner William Sharpe of Stanford University, Yale University’s Robert Shiller, Andrew Lo of the Massachusetts Institute of Technology, Jeremy Siegel of the Wharton School, and finance faculty from other leading universities.
 The University of Maine press release on his PLoS One paper (2017) linking market sentiment to human sentiment and subsequent suicides can be seen here.